The BCSTA is proud to host the CSBA 2026 Trustee Gathering on

 The ongoing commitment to Truth and Reconciliation by embedding First Nations and Métis content

-- Honouring the lands of the host nations, the Lil̓wat7úl (Lil’wat) and Sḵwx̱wú7mesh (Squamish) First Nations and including perspectives and knowledge from First Nations and Métis people from across British Columbia.
+• Honouring the lands of the host nations, the Lil̓wat7úl (Lil’wat) Nation and Sḵwx̱wú7mesh (Squamish) Nation and including perspectives and knowledge from First Nations and Métis people from across British Columbia.

 A commitment to supporting boards of education in their governance work, which includes sessions on: